and1hof/and1hof.github.io/about.md

 ---

 ### Personal Details
-I am a **senior security engineer** working and residing inside of Bellevue, WA.
-Right now I am happily employed at [Salesforce](http://www.salesforce.com) ([CRM](http://www.marketwatch.com/investing/stock/crm)) where I am the security lead for 15 teams in Lightning Platform - a department specializing in JavaScript / DOM / NodeJS development.
+I am a **senior security engineer** working and residing inside of Seattle, WA.
+Right now I am happily employed at [Coinbase](https://www.coinbase.com) ([COIN](http://www.marketwatch.com/investing/stock/coin)) where I am the security lead for multiple user-facing products such as the Coinbase Web App, Coinbase Mobile App and Coinbase Card.

+Previously I worked at [Salesforce](https://www.salesforce.com) ([CRM](http://www.marketwatch.com/investing/stock/crm)) where I was the security lead for 15 teams in Lightning Platform - a department specializing in JavaScript / DOM / NodeJS development.

 Prior to working at Salesforce I worked at a number of startups as a software engineer, both as a FTE and contractor.

 Although I was originally born and raised in Bozeman, MT - I always had a strong aptitude for technology which drove me to migrate west in search of new and exciting opportunities.

 ### Skills & Technologies
 I am a big advocate of **full-stack JavaScript** as developing applications in a single language dramatically reduces context switching penalties and with smart architecture can reduce dependency management difficulty as well.

-At serveral points in my career I have worked with **TC39** - the technical architecture committee under **ECMA International** (creators and maintainers of JavaScript).
+At serveral points in my career I have worked with **TC39** - the technical architecture committee under **ECMA International** (creators and maintainers of the JavaScript programming language).
 Most of my efforts with this have been towards architecting next gen JavaScript security features like **[Realms](https://github.com/tc39/proposal-realms)**.

 I also wrote a security book that outlines the latest archetypes of vulnerabilities found in JavaScript-based web applications.
 You can find my book **Web Application Security: Exploitation and Countermeasures** [here](https://amzn.to/3g8LNvT).